kirkpsmith/rfb-dev-kit/docs/preliminary_jig_assembly.md

 ## Add tubing and connectors to top pump connections {pagestep}

 Add two pieces of [4 cm cut tubing](fromstep){qty: 2} to the upper barbed fittings of each pump.
-Add a [F-34 Luer Adapter][F-34 Luer Adapters]{cat: part, qty: 2} to the other end of each piece of tubing.
+Add a [F-31 Luer Lock Adapter][F-31 Luer Lock Adapters]{cat: part, qty: 2} to the other end of each piece of tubing.

 ## Add reservoirs to jig {pagestep}